bhaney22/ECON-343/README.md

 - plot(resid()): to plot residuals

-Ch 4 R Lecture
+Ch 4 R Lecture.Rmd

 - `summary()` to save the regression results
 - r inline mini-chunk to display a regression result, or other computation
 - linearHypothesis()  to conduct F-tests on regressions

-Ch 6 R Lecture
+Ch 6 R Lecture.Rmd

 - I()
 - scale()